-The floor plan reveals the interior layout, which includes a bathroom with toilet and sink, kitchenette with sink and stovetop, dining area, living space with room for seating and a private bedroom with full bed.
+The floor plan reveals the interior layout, which includes a bathroom with a toilet and sink, kitchenette with sink and stovetop, dining area, living space with room for seating and a private bedroom with a full bed.
 Outside, a roomy deck offers a place to enjoy the nature surrounding the property.

 The best feature of the home is its full-size windows.
 While still offering protection from the elements, the windows bring the outside in — right from the living room.
 All Cargotecture models are insulated about 15 percent above IBC and UBC building codes in the floors, roofs and walls.
-This allows the buildings to be suitable for placement in any climate.
+This allows the buildings to be suitable for any climate.